Human Geography Small Grants Program

 - Past commitment to Human Geography (article, subscription, review of article, etc)

-Applications consisting of the following will be reviewed by a Committee consisting of the Editor, the Web Editor, the Book Review Editor and the Opinions Editor:
+Applications consisting of the following will be reviewed by a Committee consisting of the journal’s Editors:

 - Cover page with: (i) title of the proposal; (ii) names and affiliations of the applicant(s); (iii) short summary of the proposed work; (iv) budget amount requested. (please one page only).